 Question: I’ve been a vegetarian for fifteen years, and visiting India to eat its “pure veg” food has always been a dream.
 What are the must-try dishes and where can I find them?

 Answer: My biggest recommendation for vegetarians in India is that you do a street food tour!
 You can usually book these through local hostels or through Airbnb experiences, and a street food tour in India is definitely the best (and safest) way to learn about the country’s most authentic vegetarian dishes.
 Some of my favorites are chole kulche (chickpea curry with fried bread – shown in the photo above), kachori (fried balls of dough filled with lentils or potatos – best served doused in sauce and topped with crunchy bits!) and paneer tikka (firm cottage cheese marinated in spicy sauce then cooked on a grill).
 In restaurants, my go-to vegetarian Indian dishes are palak paneer (paneer cooked in creamed spinach) and dal makhani (black lentils and red kidney beans cooked in a rich and creamy sauce).
+For more information about vegetarian food in India, head over to my list of the thirteen Indian vegetarian foods you absolutely have to try!

 What are the best vegan Indian foods?